 A trucking company may attempt to quickly repair a semi-truck after an accident in order to prevent an objective, independent investigation of the vehicle.
 This strategy by a trucking company can also result in the loss of crucial evidence.
 Moreover, this is another instance when a court order may be needed to protect and preserve valuable evidence.

-The nature and extent of evidence associated with a commercial truck accident, and the potential for its loss or destruction, underscores the need to take a proactive stance when it comes to retaining a skilled, experienced 18-wheeler accident attorney.
+The nature and extent of evidence associated with a commercial truck accident, and the potential for its loss or destruction, underscores the need to take a proactive stance when it comes to retaining a skilled, experienced 18-wheeler accident attorney. finding the best truck accident attorneys requires that you do your homework.

 Call an Award Winning 18-Wheeler Accident Attorney